Deciding to have surgery for obesity is a big step. We can help you:

 - You meet the standards for surgery but have a medical condition that could make surgery risky.

 Insurance: Your insurance company may have additional requirements for coverage.
 We will help you seek authorization.

 Getting started, step by step

-Step 1: Take our free bariatric surgery seminar.
-The one-hour session, online or in person, covers topics such as surgical options and life after surgery.
+Step 1: Watch our free bariatric surgery seminar.
+The 25-minute video, covers topics such as surgical options and life after surgery.

 Step 2: Complete our Health History form.